Many candidates for local office confuse having a campaign slogan with having a campaign platform.

 The two are very different.
 A slogan fits on a bumper sticker.
 A campaign platform is defined as how a political party or candidate will address various issues if they are elected.

 Writing a campaign slogan is fairly easy.
 Creating a sheriff campaign platform is a lot tougher.
 It requires more detail and should provide potential solutions to real problems.

-There are two key questions you’ll need to answer before you can create your messaging:
+There are questions you’ll need to answer before you can create your messaging: